skrey/yellow-extensions/source/publish/README.md

 Start with an [example feature](https://github.com/schulle4u/yellow-extension-helloworld), [example theme](https://github.com/schulle4u/yellow-extension-basic) or [example language](https://github.com/datenstrom/yellow-extensions/tree/master/source/english).
 This will show you which files and settings are required.
 Every extension needs an `extension.ini` file with extension settings.
 Please make sure that your extension follows our coding and documentation standards.
 It's not important which standard we use, but that we all use a common one.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 Upload your extension to GitHub, let us know if you need help.

+If you want others to discover your extension, add the topic [datenstrom-yellow](https://github.com/topics/datenstrom-yellow) to your repository.

 ## How to publish an extension

 The [published extensions](https://github.com/datenstrom/yellow-extensions) are included in the [update process](https://github.com/datenstrom/yellow-extensions/tree/master/source/update).
 This will make sure that everyone gets the latest version of your extension.
 First increase the version number in your code, then publish your extension at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish` followed by a folder.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions`.

+If you want to mention other developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.

 ## How to update the standard installation

 The [standard installation](https://github.com/datenstrom/yellow) is a collection of the most important extensions.
 You can update the standard installation at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Usually a maintainer takes care of it, but the same tools are available to everyone.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish yellow-extensions` and `php yellow.php publish yellow`.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow-extensions` and `datenstrom/yellow`.

-If you want to mention developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.
+If you want to mention other developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.

 ## Examples